Module Functions in Ruby: module_function vs extend self

 some_method

-There are multiple techniques to achieve this in Ruby, but the most common are Module#module_function
+There are multiple techniques to achieve this in Ruby, but the most common are Module#module_function and extend self.

 Using module_function

-turns a method into both:
+module_function turns a method into both:

 - A private instance method (when included in a class).